Existence and non-existence of global solutions for semilinear heat equations and inequalities on sub-Riemannian manifolds, and Fujita exponent on unimodular Lie groups: Introduction and results

 Let $\G$ be a connected unimodular Lie group, endowed with the Haar measure, and let $X=\{X_{1},\cdots,X_{k}\}$ be a H\"{o}rmander system of left invariant vector fields.
 Let $\rho(x,y)$ be the Carnot-Carath\'{e}odory distance $\G\times \G \ni (x,y) \mapsto \rho(x,y)$ associated with $X$.
 We denote by $\rho(x)$ the distance from the unit element of the group to $x\in \G$.
 Let $V(t)$ be the volume of the ball $B(x,t)$ centred at $x\in\G$ and of radius $t>0$ for this distance.
 In this case, since the left invariant vector fields on $\G$ are divergence free with respect to the (right) Haar measure, as a consequence of \eqref{sublap_subR} the sub-Laplacian associated to the Haar measure has the form of \enquote{sum of squares}, that is,

 Then, on $\G$, the Cauchy problem \eqref{Cauchy_intro_Riem} becomes

 for $u_{0}\geq 0$.

 Recall that we have $V(t)\simeq t^{d}$ for $t\in (0,1)$, where $d=d(\G,X)\in \mathbb{N}$ is the local dimension.
 In the case $t\geq1$, as we mentioned above, only two situations may occur, independently of the choice of $X$ (see e.g. \cite{CRT01} or \cite{Gui73}): either $\G$ has polynomial volume growth of order $D$, which means that there exists the global dimension $D=D(\G)\in \mathbb{N}_{0}$ (i.e. $\mathbb{N}\cup \{0\}$) such that $V(t)\simeq t^{D}$, $t\geq 1$, or $\G$ has exponential volume growth, that is, there exist positive constants $c_{1}$, $C_{1}$, $c_{2}$ and $C_{2}$ such that $c_{1}e^{c_{2} t}\leq V(t)\leq C_{1}e^{C_{2} t}$ for $t\geq1$.
 Note that (see e.g. \cite[Page 285]{CRT01}) the dimension $D$ at infinity depends only on the group $\G$ but not on the system $X$.
 Let us also recall that the closed subgroups of nilpotent Lie groups, connected Type $R$ Lie groups, motion groups, the Mautner group and compact groups are all examples of polynomial growth groups (see e.g. \cite[Section 1.5]{Sch93}).
+For examples of the unimodular Lie groups with exponential volume growth we can refer e.g. \cite[Section 2]{CM96} and references therein.

 Let us now state the main results on $\G$: \begin{thm} Let $\G$ be a connected unimodular Lie group with polynomial volume growth of order $D$ and let $1<p<\infty$. \begin{enumerate}[label=(\roman*)] \item Let $p<p_{F}=1+2/D$.
 Let $f:[0,\infty)\to [0,\infty)$ be a locally integrable function such that $f(u)\geq K_{2}u^{p}$ for some positive constant $K_{2}>0$.
 Then the differential inequality